fizzy-1111/slideppTheis/markdownCode/newPresentation.md

 # Objectives

-- Focus on HR-VITON[1] model, an promising image-based virtual try-on approach
+- We choose HR-VITON[1] model, a promising image-based virtual try-on approach, as our baseline.
-- Investigate and improve the performance of the model by exploring different loss functions
+- Investigate and improve the performance of the model by exploring different loss functions.
 - A virtual try-on web application applying the model

 ---